 Senior Curriculum Manager

-|Senior Tutor for Division 3 and responsibilities include Timetable, Equality and Diversity, Lettings and Rooming|
+|Senior Tutor for Division 3 and other responsibilities include Timetable, Equality and Diversity, Lettings and Rooming.|

 Senior Curriculum Manager Director of Premises, Estates, and Facilities

-|IT Systems and Facilities, MIS Teams, Accommodation, Facilities, Resources and Premises|
+|Responsibilities include IT Systems and Facilities, MIS Teams, Accommodation, Facilities, Resources and Premises.|

 Senior Tutor and Head of Student Services

-|Senior Tutor Division 7 and responsibilities include Student Services and the College Council|
+|Senior Tutor Division 7 and responsibilities include Student Services and the College Council.|

-|Senior Tutor for Division 2 and Head of Health and Social Care|
+|Senior Tutor for Division 2 and Head of Sociology Department.|

-|Senior Tutor for Division 5, Head of Philosophy and Religious Studies, and Director of Learning Support|
+|Senior Tutor for Division 5, and responsibilities include Head of Philosophy and Religious Studies, and Director of Learning Support.|